-- 19.4.
+19.4.
 Situation (1) can arise in a number of variations.
-In the first variation of situation (1) a person owns and controls a digital asset, for example, by using wallet software as a form of 'self-custody' (see commentary 10.14 to 10.17).
+In the first variation of situation (1) a person owns and controls a digital asset, for example, by using wallet software as a form of 'self-custody' (see Commentary 10.15 to 10.17).
 When this person becomes insolvent, the digital asset forms part of that person's estate, since the person's proprietary right remains effective on insolvency (Principle 19(1)).
 Under typical insolvency law, the insolvency representative can infringe upon an insolvent person's proprietary rights in that they can exercise an insolvent person's proprietary rights for the benefit of that insolvent person's creditors.
 Thus, the insolvency representative may assume control over the insolvent person's digital assets, sell those assets and distribute the proceeds amongst the creditors.
 Notably, 'control' here is used in a broad sense, and not as defined in Principle 6.
 Therefore, in situation (1), the insolvency representative is likely to want to retrieve the digital asset, and sell it for the benefit of the insolvent person's creditors.
 Taking control of the digital asset, however, may not be straightforward, compared to taking control of other types of assets.
 Access to the wallet and/or the private key is likely to be passworded, and the insolvent person might refuse to reveal the password.
-Whether (and how) the insolvency representative can obtain a court order against the insolvent person ordering him to reveal the password will depend on the applicable insolvency law. - 19.5.
-The second variation of situation (1) is where the insolvent person has a proprietary right in the digital asset but the asset is maintained for him by a custodian.
-The insolvent person's proprietary right is effective despite the insolvency-related proceeding, and the insolvency representative, as above, will want to retrieve and sell the digital asset.
-This time, it is easier for the insolvency representative, since if the applicable insolvency law allows her to take control of the insolvent person's assets, she will be able to instruct the custodian to transfer the asset to her control or to a third party to whom she has agreed to sell the asset. - 19.6.
-The third variation of situation (1) concerns the situation where a person becomes insolvent who, as a secured creditor, has acquired a security right in a digital asset.
-To make her security right effective, this person may have obtained control of the relevant digital asset, or may have made her security right effective by other methods available under the applicable law (see also Principle-16 and the commentary to that Principle).
-Both instances are similar to the first variation, in that both in the first and in this third variation, the insolvent person has a proprietary right (as 'owner' or as secured creditor, respectively) in the digital asset as a form of 'self-custody' (see Commentary 10.14 to 10.17).
-When the secured creditor becomes insolvent, the security right in the digital asset forms part of that person's estate, since the person's proprietary right remains effective on insolvency.
-See further commentary 19.4. - 19.7.
-The fourth variation of situation (1) is where the insolvent person acquired, as a secured creditor, a security right in the digital asset but the asset is maintained for her by a custodian.
-This variation is similar to the second variation.
-The insolvent creditor's security right remains effective despite the insolvency-related proceeding.
-See further commentary 19.5.
+Whether (and how) the insolvency representative can obtain a court order against the insolvent person ordering him to reveal the password will depend on the applicable insolvency law.